A discrete Benamou-Brenier formulation of Optimal Transport on graphs: Introduction

-Work has already been done to amend this.
-Maas \cite{maas2011gradient}, gave a discrete transport equation and a new metric $\mathcal{W}$, distinct from $W_2$, which minimised a kinetic energy functional and interplayed well with discrete gradient flows.
+On a graph $\GG = (\VV,\EE)$, computing \eqref{eq: kant} is a $|\VV|^2$-dimensional linear program.
+However, Beckmann \cite{beckmann1952continuous} gave a time-independent velocity field formulation of $W_1$ which on a graph is $|\EE|$-dimensional, (see \cite[Section 6.3]{peyre2019computational}).
+In fact the Benamou-Brenier formulation can be viewed as a generalisation of Beckmann's work which introduces time parameters.

-Beckmann \cite{beckmann1952continuous} provided a (time independent) velocity field formulation of $W_1$ on both continuous and discrete domains which preceded Benamou and Brenier.
-A concise reference can be found in \cite[Section 6.3]{peyre2019computational}.
+The main contribution to a discrete Benamou-Brenier analogue came from Erbar and Maas \cite{maas2011gradient}, who formulated an analogue of $W_2$ on discrete domains by considering a transport equation on graphs and a kinetic energy functional much like in Proposition \ref{prop: benamou}.
+This metric is Riemannian and interplays well with discrete gradient flows, although importantly it is \textit{not} the $W_2$ distance.
+This left the problem of a Benamou-Brenier interpretation of $W_p$ on graphs open.

-Finally, Hillion and Johnson \cite{hillion2016} provided conditions for a discrete Benamou-Brenier formulation on $\mathbb{Z}$, which we are building on.
-In this paper we offer our own discrete transport equation including triples $(f,v,g)$, and derive a Benamou-Brenier formulation for $W_1$ on trees (Lemma \ref{lem: const}, Theorem \ref{thm: benamoutree}).
+Later, Hillion and Johnson \cite{hillion2016} provided sufficient conditions for a true discrete Benamou-Brenier form of $W_1$ on $\mathbb{Z}$, which is the work we are building on.
+In this paper we offer our own discrete transport equation involving triples $(f,v,g)$, and derive a Benamou-Brenier formulation for $W_1$ on trees (Lemma \ref{lem: const}, Theorem \ref{thm: benamoutree}).
 We then generalise this result to graphs (Lemma \ref{lem: const2}, Theorem \ref{thm: benamou}) and classify the constant speed $W_1$ geodesics via the solutions to our formulation (Proposition \ref{thm: geod}).